 “The highest form of bliss is living with a certain degree of folly.”
 Desiderious Erasmus

-Dr. McCoy's greatest passion is hunting and he takes it all over the world -- from with his own backyard in Louisiana to all parts unknown.
+Dr. McCoy’s greatest passion is hunting and he takes it all over the world — from his own backyard in Louisiana to all parts unknown.
 And he films everything to preserve each moment and to share his exploits with his friends and family.

 He takes aim.

 And then it occurs to him since he is good enough to be a guide and less obnoxious than Ted Nugent, he could treat his exploits as a business and deduct about 45% of every gun and guided trip he ever takes.
 Since he captures everything on film anyway, he could sell his photographs online and to outdoor magazines.
 There is a market for outdoor photography and who knows — maybe he could actually make a dollar doing what he loves most.
 We should all be so lucky.

 Dr. McCoy establishes McCoy Hunting Productions, LLC, a Louisiana limited liability company, and transfers all his hunting and photography equipment to the company.
 He opens a bank account, obtains a tax identification number, business and occupational licenses and builds a nice website.
 And then he drops $20,000.00 into the operating account to fund his first “business trip” to Alaska to shoot the elusive caribou – first with his camera then with his trusty Browning.
 The footage of his northwest Alaskan arctic adventure is amazing.
 The pictures and youtube videos that Dr. McCoy posts to the website (mccoyhuntingproductions.com) receive over 1,000 views from family and friends.
 Despite the praise, Dr. McCoy didn’t actually sell any photographs, so he will actually recognize a loss of $20,000 in his first year of “business.”
 Fortunately, Dr. McCoy has enough earnings from his sideline business as a physician to fully utilize the loss.